juanalonso/ypirqui/README.md

 ### Installation
 1. Create a new [bot integration](https://my.slack.com/services/new/bot) in Slack.
   * Name it **ypirqui** and write down the API Token, it will be needed later.
-  * You can add the bot to one or several channels now or add the bot later.
   * For the bot avatar, we recommend using the "Uy, pues perdón" meme girl.

 <img src="https://cloud.githubusercontent.com/assets/1846199/14025530/d3b11dc2-f1ee-11e5-81d5-405e8d440b14.jpg" alt="Uy, pues perdon" width="242"/>